 The Kansas City Chiefs signing of Dunta Robinson brought on a lot of questions.
 Where will Robinson play?
 How much will he be paid?
 Is he as starter?
 Are the Chiefs done looking at free agent cornerbacks?
-Read on for an answer to at least one of those questions.

 And we're off!
 The Kansas City Chiefs and Dunta Robinson have agreed to terms on a three-year contract, according to ESPN's Adam Schefter.
 Robinson was cut by Atlanta last week after signing a six-year contract with the Falcons in 2010.

 The Chiefs made a bunch of news over the past week in trading for Alex Smith, re-signing Dwayne Bowe and Dustin Colquitt and using the franchise tag on Branden Albert.
 Free agency and the 2013 NFL Draft are on their way.
 What are the remaining needs?